silvest/HEPfit/Doxygen/INSTALL.md

   $ cmake . <options>
 ~~~~~~~~~~~~~~~~~~~~~~

-Alternatively, a directory separate from the source directory can be made for
+(RECOMMENDED:) Alternatively, a directory separate from the source directory can be made for
-building HEPfit (recommended, as it allows for easy deletion of the build):
+building HEPfit (recommended as it allows for easy deletion of the build):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   $ mkdir HEPfit-x.x/build